Genie Tree and Degrees of Freedom of the Symmetric MIMO Interfering Broadcast Channel: Information Theoretic Maximal DoF

-In \cite{Yetis2010}, a \emph{proper condition} was proposed, which has been proved to be necessary for linear IA in MIMO-IC \cite{Tse2011,Luo2012} and in MIMO-IBC \cite{TTTSP2013}, when the channels are {generic} (i.e., drawn from a continuous probability distribution).
-We call the DoF per user obtained from the proper condition as the \emph{proper DoF bound}.
-By counting the number of variables and equations of the IA conditions, the proper condition for MIMO-IBC is $M+N\geq (GK+1)d$ \cite{TTTSP2013}, which gives rise to the following proper DoF bound.
+In~\cite{Yetis2010}, a \emph{proper condition} was proposed, which has been proved to be necessary for the feasibility of linear IA in the MIMO-IC~\cite{Tse2011,Luo2012} and MIMO-IBC networks~\cite{TTTSP2013}, when the channels are generic.
+For the symmetric MIMO-IBC network, the proper condition was~\cite{TTTSP2013}